 3.2 The Licensee shall not include all or any part of the Content on the LMS without proper attribution to ICAEW, or without including ICAEW's copyright notice or any other notices ICAEW may require, as notified by ICAEW to the Licensee from time to time.

 3.3 If requested by ICAEW, the Licensee shall send to ICAEW a monthly report summarising the use of the Content in the previous month.
 The Licensee shall immediately inform ICAEW if it exceeds the User Limit, providing all details necessary for ICAEW to issue an invoice for the use over and above the User Limit.
 The parties shall then discuss and agree the necessary changes to the User Limit as a result.

-4.1 The Licensee acknowledges and agrees for all purposes that the Marks associated with ICAEW or ICAEW’s services, products, literature, promotional materials or otherwise, whether or not registered, constitute ICAEW’s exclusive property.
+4.1 The Licensee acknowledges and agrees for all purposes that the Marks associated with ICAEW or ICAEW’s services, products, literature, promotional materials or otherwise, whether or not registered, constitute the exclusive property of ICAEW or its licensors.

-4.2 All goodwill arising from the Licensee’s use of Content containing ICAEW’s Marks shall accrue solely for the benefit of ICAEW.
+4.2 All goodwill arising from the Licensee’s use of Content containing ICAEW’s Marks shall accrue solely for the benefit of ICAEW and its Licensor.

 4.3 The Licensee shall not use, register or attempt to register in any jurisdiction, or otherwise appropriate or adopt, any name, mark or logo that is confusingly similar to ICAEW’s Marks or those of its Licensor.

 4.4 At no time during the term of this Licence Agreement or thereafter shall the Licensee attack, challenge or file any application with respect to any of ICAEW’s Marks or those of its Licensor.

 5 Fees and payment